Book Review of Walk Through Cold Fire by Cin Forshay-Lunsford: A fiery coming-of-Age tale of love, loss, and rebellion

 The characters’ choices, their bonds, and the danger they court as Outlaws draw readers into the complexities of teenage autonomy.
 Forshay-Lunsford offers no easy answers here—only a story that compels readers to consider how quickly rebellion can morph into its own kind of cage.

-What’s the most Powerful Quote from Walk Through Cold Fire?
+What is the most powerful quote from Walk Through Cold Fire?

 “Most people don't want to understand.
 They just want to pick your brain and dissect your feelings.
 See, nobody really cares what makes you tick; it's just that people like myself, who are different, terrify the normal people.”